 Most residential real estate purchase agreements in Minnesota offer the buyer and seller the option of agreeing to real estate arbitration, rather than a trial in court, as a way of resolving disputes.
 As with all choices in life, there are positives and negatives to selecting arbitration.
-This article discusses how a buyer should think about making that choice, and what the real estate arbitration process is like in Minnesota.

 First, it is important to understand that your choice of arbitration may depend on what purchase agreement form you used.
 The most commonly-used residential purchase agreement is the one prepared by the Minnesota Association of Realtors.
 The Realtors’ form has an arbitration provision that provides that the National Center for Dispute Settlement will handle the real estate arbitration in accordance with its rules.
 Less commonly used is the form prepared by the Minnesota Bar Association, which offers real estate arbitration as an option, but does not mandate that the arbitration be handled by the NCDS.
 This article will focus on arbitration under the NCDS rules.

 Arbitration is a dispute resolution process where an impartial person serves as a neutral decision-maker.
 Usually, the arbitrator is a lawyer with experience or knowledge concerning residential real estate, but not always.
 The NCDS’s roster of arbitrators includes architects and contractors as well.
 In all cases, the arbitrator is tasked with considering evidence and deciding the matter.
 Usually, the decision involves deciding whether or not to award a buyer money to compensate them for a non-disclosure.

 Should I Agree To Real Estate Arbitration?